luca16s/validacao-de-documentos/README.md

 As well this libs can return the region where CPF is created.

 ### How to use
-Simple add reference to your project and call the function Validation() who are inside CpfValidationClass.cs;
+Simplely add reference to your project and call the function Validation() who is inside the class "CpfValidationClass.cs";
-They'll return true if the number is correct.
-If the number is incorrect they'll return false.
+The'll return true if the number is correct.
+If the number is incorrect the'll return false.
+To return the region where CPF was created, just call the function named RegionCpf() who is inside "CpfRegionCheck.cs".

 <span>&#x1f1e7;&#x1f1f7;</span>
 ### Sobre este projeto